Definition and Operation of the EGTS (Exhaust Gas Temperature Sensor)

 Faulty temperature sensors can cause:

-– Energy losses, if the sensor doesn’t detect filter saturation level
+- Energy losses if the sensor fails to detect the filter saturation level.